finos/common-domain-model/documentation/source/event-model.rst

 """"""""""""""""""""""

 * The ``party`` and ``account`` information are optional because not applicable to certain events.
-* The ``lineage`` attribute was previously used to reference an unbounded set of contracts, events and/or payout components, that an event may be associated to.
+* The ``lineage`` attribute, now deprecated, was previously used to reference an unbounded set of contracts, events and/or payout components that an event may be associated to.

-.. note:: The ``lineage`` attribute is superseded by the implementation in the CDM of: (i) trade state lineage, via the ``before`` / ``after`` attributes in the primitive event component, and (ii) workflow lineage, via the ``previousWorkflowStep`` attribute.
+.. note:: The ``lineage`` attribute is superseded by the implementation in the CDM of: (i) trade state lineage, via the ``before`` reference in the primitive instructions, and (ii) workflow lineage, via the ``previousWorkflowStep`` attribute.